How to Open a Bank Account in Dubai for Non-Residents?

 The Know Your Customer (KYC) policy in the UAE is central.
 Thus, it is applicable to all those who open a bank account in the UAE.

 Consult with Shuraa for non-resident bank account requirements

-Whether it is a personal one or for business purposes, get professional consultation if you want to open a bank account in Dubai.
-Shuraa Business Setup has been providing complete solutions for company formation in Dubai and beyond.
+Whether it is a personal one or for business purposes, opening a non-resident bank account in Dubai or UAE is very simple and hassle-free with Shuraa Business Setup.
+Manage your day-to-day banking transactions easily.
+Shuraa has been providing complete solutions for company formation in Dubai and beyond.
 Its value-added services include banking assistance, VAT & tax consultation, PRO services, and more.